iNSREEN/Project-WebDevelopment-MoviesWebsite-2023/README.md

 3. Enable users to add, edit, and delete movie reviews for engagement.

 ## Screenshots
+1. The Main Page offers a collection of popular movies
 ![Homepage](screenshot/MainPage.png)

+2. The Kids Page offers a selection of movies suitable for children under 16
 ![Kids Movies](screenshot/Kids.png)

+3. You can view, add, update, or delete reviews for any movie
 ![Review Movies](screenshot/Reveiw.png)

+4. Additionally, you can search for any movie you desire, such as 'SAW
 ![Search Movies](screenshot/Search.png)

 ## Key Features